• Home

 Can you sell a Los Feliz home without putting a sign in the yard?

 Yes.
-A quiet sale (also called a pocket listing or off-market sale) lets you sell a Los Feliz home through a vetted private buyer network without going on the MLS, running public open houses, or signaling to neighbors that you are listed.
-It is common in The Oaks and Laughlin Park, often the right strategy for sellers who want privacy or control, and a smart way to test demand before committing to a public listing.
+A quiet sale, also called a pocket listing or off-market sale, lets you sell a Los Feliz home through a vetted private buyer network without going on the MLS, running public open houses, or signaling to neighbors that you are listed.
+It is common in the Oaks and Laughlin Park, often the right strategy for sellers who want privacy or control, and a smart way to test demand before committing to a public listing.
 The process involves a real valuation, a curated buyer list, professional photos kept off public sites, and direct showings to qualified buyers.
+Debbie Pisaro runs quiet sales for Los Feliz owners across all price points.

-There is more you can do to move forward without putting a "For Sale" sign in the yard than most homeowners realize.
-Here is how the quiet sale process works, when it makes sense, and what to do first.
+There is more you can do to move forward without that sign in the yard than most homeowners realize.
+Here is how the quiet sale process works, when it makes sense, and the first steps to take.
+If you want to understand the other side of this same market, the buyers hunting for exactly these homes, Debbie Pisaro covers it in how to find off-market homes in Los Feliz.

-In Los Feliz, quiet sales happen most often in:
+In Los Feliz, quiet sales happen most often in a few places:

 • The Oaks.
-A significant share of sales in The Oaks happen quietly, especially at higher price points.
+A significant share of sales here happen quietly, especially at higher price points.

 • High-end Franklin Hills.
 Particularly architecturally significant or hillside-private homes.

 • Anywhere a seller wants discretion.
-Even in the Village, quiet sale strategies work for sellers who do not want the public process.
+Even in the Village, quiet-sale strategies work for owners who do not want the public process.

 The quiet sale is not a workaround.
-It is a parallel sales channel that, for the right home and the right seller, often delivers a faster, cleaner outcome than a public listing.
+It is a parallel sales channel that, for the right home and the right seller, often delivers a faster and cleaner outcome than a public listing.
+Debbie Pisaro treats it as one of several real options to weigh, not a gimmick, and the broader practice runs across her California markets at debbiepisaro.com.

 When a quiet sale makes sense

-A quiet sale is the right call when one or more of the following is true:
+A quiet sale is the right call when one or more of the following is true for you and your home.

 • You value privacy.
 You do not want neighbors or colleagues to know you are selling.